 The experiment involved 20 healthy adult subjects divided into two groups: one adopted a diet based on unprocessed foods such as fruits, vegetables and nuts for two weeks, the other had bread, sausages and others in his food plan. processed foods.

 Both diets had the same amount of calories, macronutrients, sugars, sodium and fiber.

 After two weeks of testing, the ultra-processed food group gained an average of 1kg of body weight while absorbing around 500 extra calories each day.
-Previous studies attributed the weight gain to sugars, fats and salts contained in processed foods, but these researches change the perspective: there is an as yet unexplained mechanism underlying this difference.
+Previous studies attributed to sugars, fats and salts contained in processed foods the cause of weight gain, but these researches change the perspective: there is an as yet unexplained mechanism underlying this difference.

-"The sensory properties or the very density of processed food could lead people to eat it more quickly: this means that our gastrointestinal tract does not have enough time to signal to the brain the feeling of fullness"
+"The sensory properties or the very density of processed food could lead people to eat it more quickly: this means that our gastrointestinal tract does not have enough time to signal the sensation of fullness to the brain"